How to allow applications on SonicOSX 7.0

-SonicWall has a rich set of application signatures for various applications that can also be categorized into multiple categories like P2P, social networking etc and risk levels.
-These signatures can be used to allow only the applications that are approved by the organization to be allowed.
+SonicWall has a rich set of application signatures for various applications that can also be categorized into multiple categories, such as P2P, social networking and risk levels.
+These signatures can restrict application use to only those applications that are approved by the organization.

 SonicWall has an implicit deny rule which blocks all traffic.
-To allow a specific application like Teamviewer we would need to add a security rule to appropriately allow it.
+To allow a specific application like Teamviewer we would need to add a security rule to specifically allow it.
 Security rules consists of three sections, match criterion, action and action profile.
-This KB gives you the configuration steps for the same.
+This KB gives you the configuration steps for security rules

 NOTE: When creating positive app match rule, make sure to allow all related application signatures so that application works without issues.
 It is recommended to create ANY ANY ANY allow rule from LAN to WAN zone and find out the required application signatures that are needed to run.

-We would need to create the following to security policies to allow certain applications.
+We would need to create and add the following to security policies to allow certain applications.

-Mention a relevant name and in the Source/Destination tab, you can select many fields like source/destination zones, address, services and also user, geo-location settings.
-Select the destination Port/Services as 'DNS(Name Service)'.
+- Assign a relevant name and in the Source/Destination tab, you can select many fields like source/destination zones, address, services, users and geo-location settings.
+Under the Destination, select the Port/Services as 'DNS(Name Service)'.

-Under App/URL/Custom Match tab leave everything on defaults.
+- Leave everything in the App/URL/Custom Match tab on defaults.

 NOTE: This policy can also be created using the DNS protocol application signature, but service is used in this example.

-EXAMPLE: Let us consider that we are trying to allow the Remote Access application Teamviewer.
+EXAMPLE: Let's walk through the steps to allow the Remote Access application Teamviewer.

-Mention a relevant name and in the Source/Destination tab, you can select many fields like source/destination zones, address, services, and also user, geo-location settings.
+- Assign a relevant name and in the Source/Destination tab, you can select many fields like source/destination zones, address, services, users and geo-location settings.

-Under App/URL/Custom Match, use the radio button for 'Match Operation' as OR.
-Also, select the pencil icon to add a new Application Match Group.
+- Under App/URL/Custom Match, use the radio button for 'Match Operation' as OR.
+Then, select the pencil icon to add a new Application Match Group.

-Select the allowed the applications using the right arrow and move them to the right.
+Select the allowed applications using the right arrow, then move them to the right.
 Click Save.

-Leave other fields on Any at this tab.
+Leave other fields on this tab set to Any.

-Under the Security rule action dropdown, select the action profile, Default profile which has everything allowed.
+Under the Security Rule Action dropdown, select Default profile, which has everything set to allowed.

-Without the above security rules, with a machine that already has Teamviewer installed, it might run into errors while making a connection.
-If not installed, it will not allow connection to teamviewer.com for download.
+- Without the above security rules, a machine that already has Teamviewer installed, might run into errors while making a connection.
+If the app isn't alreeady installed, the user will not be allowed to visit teamviewer.com for download.

-After adding the security rules, the team viewer session asks for Password and can connect just fine.
+- After adding the security rules, the Team viewer session asks for Password.
+Once it's entered, users can connect just fine.

-TIP: For applications that also have websites like youtube.com, facebook.com etc might not load completely or intermittently as they might have several intermediate cdn servers, images signatures being loaded from various other sites which are not part of the mentioned signatures.In those scenarios, it would be best to create an Any, Any, Any allow rule at the bottom of your security policies list and find out those missing signatures.
+TIP: For applications that also have websites like youtube.com, facebook.com etc might not load completely or intermittently as they could have several intermediate cdn servers, or image signatures loaded from various sites that are not part of the mentioned signatures.In those scenarios, it would be best to create an Any, Any, Any allow rule at the bottom of your security policies list and find out those missing signatures.
 You can use the packet monitor tool and check for the signatures that are needed along with the ones already allowed.
-You can refer to the KB: How Can I Setup And Utilize The Packet Monitor Feature For Troubleshooting? for more details on Packet monitor tool.
+You can refer to the KB article: How Can I Setup And Utilize The Packet Monitor Feature For Troubleshooting? for more details on Packet monitor tool.

-With SonicOSX 7.0, there is an App column that shows the App ID and if you hover over it, the actual application signature shows up as below.
+- With SonicOSX 7.0, there is an App column that displays the App ID.
+If you hover over it, the actual application signature shows up (see below).